VirtoCommerce/vc-docker/linux/readme.md

 ## How to use these multi-container application

-    1. Run `docker-compose up -d` to create and run containers for the SQL Server and Virtocommerce Platform (backend).
+    1. Run the backend part:
         From the appropriate directory (./linux/) run `docker-compose up -d`, login to the backend http://localhost:8090 (login:admin, password: store) and wait for the VirtoCommerce modules to be installed, when finished press the `restart` button.
 If the backend container does not start automatically, use `docker ps -a` command to get the container id and `docker start containerIdFromPreviousCommand` command to start it.
-Wait for the backend to be up and make your choice for the `Choose sample data type` popup, choose samples installation to get the demo data to be installed.
+Wait for the backend to become up and make your choice for the `Choose sample data type` popup, choose samples installation to get the demo data to be installed.
 The last step for the backend installation is to change the `admin` password.
     2. The frontend part should be run locally and have a connection to the backend.
         Prerequisites for the frontend installation:
             - Install [Node.js v20](https://nodejs.org/en/download/) (**20.11.0** or later)